-As noted above, the DWC may only certify a psychologist if the psychologist is board certified by the Board of Psychology or a board recognize by the DWC.
+DWC may only certify a psychologist if the psychologist is board certified by the Board of Psychology or a board recognize by the DWC.
 Currently, Clinical Neuropsychology is not a recognized specialty by the Board of Psychology.
 Despite this, the DWC recognized Clinical Neuropsychologists as QMEs until recent regulations removed Clinical Neurologists from the list of potential QMEs.
-While this decision brought the QME regulations in line with statute, it was met with disappointment from some stakeholders.

-AB 2086 would return the QME process to the prior status quo, allowing clinical neuropsychologists to be appointed as QMEs.
+This action brought the QME regulations in line with statute.
+This bill would return the QME process to the prior status quo, allowing clinical neuropsychologists to be appointed as QMEs Proposed Law: This bill would do all of the following: